-Improve Lighting — Add additional light for specific tasks.
+Improve Task Lighting — Add additional light for specific tasks such as reading.
 Use directed lighting from behind the shoulder to reduce glare.
-Be sure that bathrooms, kitchens, hallways, closets, and stairways are well lit.

 Increase Contrast — Pour your coffee into a white cup, and your cereal into a dark bowl.
 Set white plates on dark place mats.
 Use a black cutting board for white onions and a white cutting board for dark-colored foods.
 Use felt tip pens instead of ball point pens.